centreon/centreon-documentation/en/integrations/plugin-packs/tutorials/azure-credential-configuration.md

 	- Click on **+ New registration**, put the name of your application and then click on **Register**.

 * Add the **Monitoring Reader role** to your new application:
+	- Go back to the Azure Portal home menu.
 	- Go to **Resource groups**.
 	- Choose the resource group containing the resources you want to monitor.
 	- Click on **Access Control (IAM)** and **+ Add > Add role assignment**.